boutell/tome/README.md

 * Find Again DONE
 * What's going on with emoji?
 DONE
 * Prevent nonprintable characters tome doesn't understand from winding up as text in the document.
 DONE
-* Prompt for "Find: "
+* Prompt for "Find: " DONE
-* Case-insensitive Find
-* RegExp Find
-* "Find" loops around
+* "Find" loops around DONE
 * Find and Replace
 * Parens-aware indent
 * Continuous parsing so indent is performant